-- 3.9.1 When a collection vehicle arrives at the site to remove waste material or product, the driver will be instructed to report to the site office to confirm their identity.
+3.9.1 When a collection vehicle arrives at the site to remove waste material or product, the driver will be instructed to report to the site office to confirm their identity.
 All relevant documentation will be completed, and the vehicle will be passed to pick up the load and take it to the designated recycler/disposal site (if the outgoing material has not been fully recovered on site).
-The product or waste will then be loaded using the loading shovel. - 3.9.2 The operational outputs and residues produced by the site and the disposal or recovery routes envisaged are detailed as follows: - a) Brick/rubble - sent for crushing to produce 6f5 aggregate or similar product. - b) Some materials will not be recovered after processing (or will not be fit for use at recovery sites) such as clays and some soils.
-These materials may be disposed at suitably permitted landfill site or sent to a suitably permitted site to be washed. - c) Plasterboard/gypsum - sent to a permitted site for further recycling. - d) Fines - as material for site restoration works on site or used as landfill cover. - e) Metals - will be taken to a suitably permitted site for further recovery. - f) Separated recyclables (i.e. plastic, cardboard etc) - will be taken to a suitably permitted site for further recycling and recovery. - g) Rejected material will be removed from site as detailed in Section 2.8. - 3.9.3 The operator will produce the following MNH waste codes on site which will be sent to the following locations depending on sampling analysis: - trommel fines (<10mm) = 19 12 12 - landfill over or other suitably permitted site. - 3.9.4 In order to demonstrate the above codes are non-hazardous leaving the site, basic characterisation testing will take place of the above wastes initially and assuming they are non-hazardous.
+The product or waste will then be loaded using the loading shovel.

+3.9.2 The operational outputs and residues produced by the site and the disposal or recovery routes envisaged are detailed as follows:

+- a) Brick/rubble - sent for crushing to produce 6f5 aggregate or similar product. - b) Some materials will not be recovered after processing (or will not be fit for use at recovery sites) such as clays and some soils.
+These materials may be disposed at suitably permitted landfill site or sent to a suitably permitted site to be washed. - c) Plasterboard/gypsum - sent to a permitted site for further recycling - d) Fines - as material for site restoration works on site or used as landfill cover. - e) Metals - will be taken to a suitably permitted site for further recovery. - f) Separated recyclables (i.e. plastic, cardboard etc) - will be taken to a suitably permitted site for further recycling and recovery. - g) Rejected material will be removed from site as detailed in Section 2.8.

+3.9.3 The operator will produce the following MNH waste codes on site which will be sent to the following locations depending on sampling analysis:

+- trommel fines (<40mm) = 19 12 12 - landfill over or other suitably permitted site.

+3.9.4 In order to demonstrate the above codes are non-hazardous leaving the site, basic characterisation testing will take place of the above wastes initially and assuming they are non-hazardous, the operator will drop to compliance testing in accordance with the operators Sampling and Inspection Plan.